junxit/us-congress-bills-112/metadata.md

 - 2011-10-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2011-10-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812). (text: CR 10/25/2011 H7030-7031)
 - 2011-10-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 3 (Roll no. 812).(text: CR 10/25/2011 H7030-7031)
+- 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.